-- Projects containing Total Power (single dish) observations: all Total Power single dish observations require an OFF position to be specified at Phase 2.
-This should correspond to a region in the sky where no emission is expected at the frequency of observation down to the sensitivity requested.
-You will be asked whether you know of good OFF positions for any sources for which Total Power observations have been requested.
-If not, ALMA will find OFF positions for you.
-It will greatly speed up the process if you pro-actively contact your Contact Scientists at your earliest convenience (via the project Helpdesk ticket) to provide any OFF positions. - Projects containing time constraints: please check the time constraints specified at Phase 1 very carefully, and if applicable contact your Contact Scientist to add further possible time slots or supplementary information.
+• Projects containing time constraints: please check the time constraints specified at Phase 1 very carefully, and if applicable contact your Contact Scientist to add further possible time slots or supplementary information.
 Only time constraints specified in the relevant fields in the OT will be considered by default; any additional scheduling information (including anything mentioned in the scientific or technical justification of your proposal) needs to be brought to the attention of your Contact Scientist during the Phase 2 process.

 - Science Goals that use the narrowest spectral windows offered, and/or have expected lines very close to the spectral window edge.
 Due to technical restrictions on the exact placement of the spectral windows, the desired (i.e. that specified in the Science Goal) and the actual spectral window frequency observed may differ by up to ~ 20 MHz.
-If you are hoping to observe spectral lines within a few tens of MHz of the spectral window edge, please contact your Contact Scientist for help! - VLBI projects: these projects follow the normal workflow.
+If you are hoping to observe spectral lines within a few tens of MHz of the spectral window edge, please contact your Contact Scientist for help. - VLBI projects: these projects follow the normal workflow.
 They will be assigned to a VLBI expert, and you will be contacted if any further action is required from your side after SB submission. - Projects that contain Solar observations: these projects follow the normal workflow, however the SBs are submitted with the understanding that the ephemeris provided is preliminary and will be updated shortly before the Solar campaign.
 If you are the PI of an accepted project containing Solar observations you will be contacted before the start of the Solar campaign with instructions on how to provide the final ephemeris files. - ToO (target of opportunity) projects: ToO projects follow the normal workflow, i.e. you need to generate and submit the SBs by the Phase 2 deadline as for any other project.
-The triggering of observations will then be done via the Helpdesk (feel free to ask your Contact Scientist for help). - Re-submissions: ALMA will check all approved Cycle 6 projects against approved (ABC rank) Cycle 5 projects (as well as carry-overs from previous cycles) and identify any SBs that are re-submissions.
-If the Cycle 5 SB has already been started (if at least one Execution Block has passed QA0), the observations from the previous cycle will normally be carried over to Cycle 6 and the corresponding re-submitted Cycle 6 SB will be cancelled.
-If the Cycle 5 SB observations have not yet been started the Cycle 6 observations will proceed as normal.
+The triggering of observations will then be done via the Helpdesk by the PI or a selected delegee (feel free to ask your Contact Scientist for help). - Re-submissions: ALMA will check all approved Cycle 7 projects against approved (ABC rank) Cycle 6 projects (as well as carry-overs from previous cycles) and identify any SBs that are re-submissions.
+If the Cycle 6 SB has already been started (if at least one Execution Block has passed QA0), the observations from the previous cycle will normally be carried over to Cycle 7 and the corresponding re-submitted Cycle 7 SB will be cancelled.
+If the Cycle 6 SB observations have not yet been started the Cycle 7 observations will proceed as normal.
 As a PI you should normally not need to worry about this in Phase 2.
 Your Contact Scientist will contact you after the Phase 2 deadline if any clarifications are needed. - Projects with astrometric requirements beyond those advertised in the Call for Proposals: make sure to contact your Contact Scientist to discuss the possibility of implementing calibration strategies beyond the standard calibration offered by ALMA.